ali77gh/bake-rs/README.md

-# bake-rs
+# Bake-rs

 > [!WARNING]
-> This project is not ready to use yet! it's just an idea.
+> Bake is beta yet.\
+> You can Try it but It may not be stable and APIs may change in future.

 Bake is a universal cross-platform script runner written in Rust which can be used for any kind of project or application.